mamun8893/be-bike-client/README.md

 #### Project Featured:

-- It is a bike purchase website user can buy bike.
+- IBike purchase website including admin & user panel.
-- I Have used Firebase Authentication
+- Admin manage all products, all orders and make admin in register user
-- I Have used Private Route
+- User mange my order and user can’t access admin panel.
 - Store data in mongodb
 - I Have used Hooks
 - I Have Used Context Api